Otto Luening: Biography

 Luening was born in Milwaukee, Wisconsin to German parents, Eugene Luening, a conductor and composer, and Emma (nee Jacobs), an amateur singer.
 When he was 12, his family moved to Munich, where he studied music at the State Academy of Music.
 At age 17, he moved to Switzerland and attended the Municipal Conservatory of Music in Zürich and University of Zurich, where he studied with Ferruccio Busoni and Philipp Jarnach, and was also an actor and stage manager for James Joyce's English Players Company.
 He returned to the United States in 1924, and appeared mainly as a conductor of operas, in Chicago and the Eastman School of Music.

 His conducting premieres included Virgil Thomson's The Mother of Us All, Gian Carlo Menotti's The Medium, and his own Evangeline.
 Evangeline, based on the poem by Henry Wadsworth Longfellow, premiered at Columbia University in New York City in 1948.

 Luening's tape music, including A Poem in Cycles & Bells, Gargoyles for Violin & Synthesized Sound, and Sounds of New Music demonstrated the early potential of synthesizers and special editing techniques for electronic music.
 An October 28, 1952 concert with Vladimir Ussachevsky at the Museum of Modern Art in New York City introduced Fantasy in Space, flute recordings manipulated on magnetic tape, and led to an appearance on The Today Show with Dave Garroway.
 Luening was co-founder, along with Ussachevsky, of the Columbia-Princeton Electronic Music Center in 1958.
 He also co-founded Composers Recordings, Inc. in 1954, with Douglas Moore and Oliver Daniel.

 He died in New York City in 1996.
 His notable students include Chou Wen-chung, Charles Wuorinen, Joan Tower, John Corigliano, Harvey Sollberger, Faye-Ellen Silverman, Dave Soldier, Sol Berkowitz, Elliott Schwartz, Bernard Garfield, Norma Wendelburg, Wendy Carlos and Karl Korte.

 Personal life

-He married Ethel Codd on April 19, 1927, and divorced in 1959.
+He married Canadian soprano Ethel Codd on April 19, 1927, and divorced in 1959.
 He married Catherine Brunson, a music teacher, September 5, 1959, and was with her until his death.